IELTS Essay Topics for 2026

 • Q) Do you think the government should be responsible for public health?

-• A) While the government should be proactive in opening more exercises facilities for the public and to raise awareness of public health, I think it is ultimately the role of the individual to improve their own health.
+• A) While the government should be proactive in opening more exercise facilities for the public and to raise awareness of public health, I think it is ultimately the role of the individual to improve their own health.

 • Q) Do you think the government should pay to support the Arts?